 - Wire Adjustments Can Lead to Temporary Mouth Pain

-Invisalign has been available to individuals with crooked teeth since 1997 and involves the use of clear aligners in order to move and straighten teeth.
-Traditionally, Invisalign has been approved for use on older teens and adults who need to improve their smiles.
-Recent advancements in technology have now made this teeth-straightening treatment available to all teens via Invisalign for Teens.
+Aligners have been available to individuals with crooked teeth since 1997 and involves the use of clear aligners in order to move and straighten teeth.
+Traditionally, aligners have been approved for use on older teens and adults who need to improve their smiles.
+Recent advancements in technology have now made this teeth-straightening treatment available to all teens.

-Invisalign is extremely popular because the aligners are virtually invisible, which means they do not alter your appearance.
+Aligners are extremely popular because they are virtually invisible, which means they do not alter your appearance.
 They are also removable and do not require any dietary adjustments.
 Individuals with clear aligners wear each aligner for up to two weeks before changing to a new aligner.
-Duration of treatment and overall success of treatment with Invisalign depends very much on how well the patients wears their aligners and follows the protocol prescribed by the doctor.
+Duration of treatment and overall success of treatment with aligners depends very much on how well the patients wears their aligners and follows the protocol prescribed by the doctor.

-Invisalign is the top brand in aligners and makes a fantastic product.
 For easier aligner cases we also offer the option of Laster Perfect Smile clear aligners which are designed by Dr. Laster and made in our Raleigh lab.
-This aligner system tends to be less expensive than Invisalign brand aligners.
+This aligner system tends to be less expensive than name brand aligners.

 Pros of Aligners